Xwang11/Bobmedoro/README.md

 ## Current Download
 Download [Here](https://github.com/Xwang11/Bobmedoro/raw/refs/heads/main/bobmedoro-darwin-arm64-1.0.0.zip?download=)!!!!

-hosted on google drive because the zip file size was too large for github

 On macs the app might show as damaged due to extra metadata.
 Do the following to fix that issue:
 - Open terminal
 - Type in "xattr -cr \<path-to-the-unzipped-app\>.app"